JiahangOK/JiahangOK.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently an M.Eng student at the [School of Software, Tsinghua University](http://www.thss.tsinghua.edu.cn/) since 2020.
-Prior to that, I received my B.Eng degree in Software Engineering in 2020 from the [School of Software at Beijing Jiaotong University](http://sse.bjtu.edu.cn/cms/).
+I'm currently an M.E. student at the [School of Software, Tsinghua University](http://www.thss.tsinghua.edu.cn/) since 2020.
+Prior to that, I received my B.S. degree in Software Engineering in 2020 from the [School of Software at Beijing Jiaotong University](http://sse.bjtu.edu.cn/cms/).

 My research interests include the Internet of Things (IoTs), edge computing, and network systems.

 NEWS
 ======
 - [Jun.
-2020] I received B.Eng degree from Beijing Jiaotong University.
+2020] I received B.S. degree from Beijing Jiaotong University.
 - [Jun.
 2020] I received Outstanding Graduates of Beijing, Outstanding Graduates of  Beijing Jiaotong University from Beijing Jiaotong University.

 HONORS AND AWARDS